hytechclub/web-101/Week11/ProjectIdeas.md

 ## Resumé/Portfolio
 One of the most important things you'll need if you want to apply for almost any job is a resumé.
 It can help you stand out as a great candidate by showing off your skills, education, and previous work experience.
 For some jobs, you will also need to compile a selection of samples of work into a portfolio.
 This allows an employer to view everything you've done in one place, and helps them decide to hire you.

-Ccreate a webpage that shows off some of the cool things you have done.
+Create a webpage that shows off some of the cool things you have done.
 You should use some of the work you've completed in HTML and CSS, along with anything else you think might be helpful when applying for a job in a field of your choice.

 ### Functional Requirements
 Your final webpage should contain the three sections listed below.
 A user should be able to navigate between sections easily.